demisto/content/Packs/Bitbucket/Integrations/Bitbucket/README.md

 #### Human Readable Output

->The comment was deleted created successfully
+>The comment was deleted successfully

 ### bitbucket-issue-comment-list
 ***